 Developed by Michigan Science Olympiad, Source Code is a programming event that challenges students to solve problems by reading and writing code.
 This is an excellent opportunity for students to explore the vast field of computer science and learn skills that are currently used in many technology related industries.
-Division B and Division C sessions will be held and are open to all participating teams.
+Division C sessions will be held and are open to all participating teams.
 Event rules and resources are available below:

 - Source Code Event Rules (.pdf) UPDATED